-2023/24 2022/23

-Corporations

-First \$2,000,000 8.25% 8.25%

-On the remainder 16.5% 16.5%

-Unincorporated businesses

-First \$2,000,000 7.5% 7.5%

-On the remainder 15% 15%
+2024/25 2023/24 Corporations • First \$2,000,000 assessable profits • Remainder 8.25% 16.5% 8.25% 16.5% Unincorporated businesses First \$2,000,000 assessable profits Remainder 7.5% 15% 7.5% 15%

-A person who carries on a trade, profession or business in Hong Kong is chargeable to profits tax on the profits from that trade, profession or business (excluding profits that are capital in nature) that arise in or are derived from (i.e. are "sourced" in) Hong Kong.
-The tax residence of a person is generally irrelevant for profits tax purposes except in the situation where the person is a tax resident of a jurisdiction with which Hong Kong has signed a DTA.
+A person who carries on a trade, profession or business in Hong Kong is chargeable to profits tax on the profits from that trade, profession or business (excluding profits that are capital in nature) that arise in or are derived from (i.e. are 'sourced' in) Hong Kong.
+The tax residence of a person is generally irrelevant for profits tax purposes except for TP and double taxation relief purposes.
 The existence of a permanent establishment (PE) does not necessarily mean that there is a profits tax exposure but a non-Hong Kong resident who has a PE in Hong Kong will be deemed as carrying on a trade, profession or business in Hong Kong effective from the year of assessment 2018/19.
-Subject to the refined foreign-sourced income exemption (FSIE) regime effective from 1 January 2023 explained below, foreign-sourced income is not taxed even if it is remitted to Hong Kong (see Foreign-sourced income exemption regime - page 13).
+Subject to the refined foreign-sourced income exemption (FSIE) regime effective from 1 January 2023 explained below, foreign-sourced income is not taxed even if it is remitted to Hong Kong (see Foreign-sourced income exemption regime - page 12).